NellielProject/Nelliel/documentation/development/basic-guidelines.md

 All schemas and queries should follow SQL standards or widely used alternatives.
 If something RDBMS-specific is necessary it may be added to the `SQLCompatibility` class.

  - Queries must be done through PDO or NellielPDO.
- - Queries must be parameterized unless the entire query is hardcoded.
+ - Queries must be parameterized unless the entire query is hardcoded with no possible user input.
- - Identifiers must be placed in double quotes `" "`, except during table or column creation.
+ - Identifiers must be placed in double quotes `" "` except during table or column creation.
  - SQL keywords must be ALL CAPS.
  - Non-parameterized string literals must be placed inside single quotes `' '`.
  - All identifiers should be treated as case sensitive.